The Space Between Mindfulness and Self-Confidence

 The good news is that research findings about neural plasticity show that it is possible to rewire our brains in ways that affect our thoughts and behavior, regardless of age (Health & Social Work).
 No matter how shy or self-loathing you’ve been up to now, building self-confidence is highly "volitional" (by choice).

 For some, self-confidence means withstanding rejection from a romantic relationship, for others, it's not falling apart during a public speaking event, while some wish to quiet their “you’re not good enough” inner critic.

-6. Take risks.
-As Wayne Gresky wisely said, “You miss 100 percent of the shots you don’t take.”
+As hockey legend Wayne Gretzky said, “You miss 100 percent of the shots you don’t take.”
 Regret is a huge theme in psychotherapy, especially as we age and our lives become more narrow.
 Bottom line: You will never reach your potential if you don't execute a plan.

-8. Get organized.
 Have a system in place for problem-solving.
 If career advancement is hindered because you didn’t pass an important test, set daily goals for learning the material.
 Every problem has a solution, and a disorganized mind is the enemy of momentum.
-Study like there’s no tomorrow and adjust your priorities, accordingly.
+Study like there’s no tomorrow, and adjust your priorities accordingly.

-For more information on building your self-confidence, you may find this article helpful.
+For more on building your self-confidence, see this post.

 © 2017 Linda Esposito, LCSW